-You wouldn’t technically be working for the company Hush Hush.
-You’d be more like a self-employed freelancer.
-Still, the job would pay about $1300 per yacht review.
-There’s potential to review up to fifty yachts a year, which comes out to about a $65,000 per year salary just for making sure that a fancy boat is as fancy as the people who own it claim it is.
+You wouldn’t technically be working for the company Hush Hush full-time.
+You’d be more like a self-employed freelance yacht reviewer.
+Still, the job would pay about $1300 per detailed review.
+There’s potential to review up to fifty yachts a year, which comes out to about a potential annual salary of $65,000 just for making sure that a fancy boat is as fancy as the people who own it claim it is.

 And it’s not like you have to give a good review.
-Feel free to tell Hush Hush that the yacht off the coast of the French Riveria had an absolute garbage champagne fountain, or that the yacht in the Bahamas really didn’t have a single good surface to do cocaine off of.
+Feel free to tell Hush Hush that the quality of yachts off the coast of the French Riveria had an absolute garbage champagne fountain, or that the superyacht in the Bahamas really didn’t have a single good surface to do cocaine off of.
 Being specific and doing a good job is what’s important here.

 Editor’s note: This article was originally published on May 13, 2019.